nahoj/munin-forecast-weather/README.md

 [forecast_weather_humidity]
 env.graph_title Forecast humidity
-# A field name is "field" followed by digits
+# A field name is "field" followed by digits.
+# Most parameters (e.g. latitude, advance) can be set either globally (above)
+# or on a field-by-field basis (below).
 env.field100_label Prevision-meteo 24h
 # Advance and time resolution are expressed in seconds
 env.field100_advance 86400